Honeoye Falls–Lima Central School District

 The Honeoye Falls–Lima Central School District (HFLCSD) serves a student population of 2,748 in New York state.
-The district includes four schools located on separate sites: Lima Elementary (K–5); Manor Elementary (K–5); Middle School (6–8); and High School (9–12).
+The district includes four schools located on separate sites: Lima Elementary (K–5), Manor Intermediate (K–5), Honeoye Falls-Lima Middle School (6–8), and Honeoye Falls-Lima High School (9–12).

 Gene Mancuso is the Superintendent of Schools.
-The HFLCSD comprises 74 sqmi and nine towns in three counties: Monroe County (Mendon, Henrietta and Rush); Livingston County (Avon, Lima and Livonia) and Ontario (Victor, West Bloomfield and Richmond).
+The HFLCSD comprises 74 sqmi and nine towns in three counties: Monroe (Mendon, Henrietta and Rush), Livingston (Avon, Lima and Livonia), and Ontario (Victor, West Bloomfield and Richmond).
 The Honeoye Falls–Lima Central School District was established in 1969 through a merger of the neighboring Honeoye Falls and Lima school districts.

 Board of education

-The Board of Education consists of nine, non-paid, elected members who reside in the Honeoye Falls–Lima Central School Districts.
-Elections are held each May for board members and to vote on the School District budget.
+The Board of Education consists of nine non-paid, elected members who reside in the Honeoye Falls–Lima Central School District.
+Elections are held each May for board members and to vote on the school district's budget.